lunacles/eulaquery/README.md

   <h3 align="center">Eulaquery</h3>

   <p align="center">
-    This web application enhances the user experience of accessing Rule34.
+    This web application enhances the user experience of accessing.
 It focuses on simplifying navigation and improving the user interface, making it more user-friendly.
     <br/>
     <br/>
   </p>